-Join George Maestri for an in-depth discussion in this video Balance and symmetry in poses, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Balance and symmetry in poses, part of Learning Character Animation.

 When you pose your characters, you want to take into consideration the weight and balance of the characters.
 Now this means having your characters balance so that they look like they're firmly connected to the ground.
 Now this pose here is very simple, but it is balanced.
 So if you take a look at it, you'll see that well, we've got the weight of the character is basically going straight down.
 From the head, and it's basically the center of the character's balance, is right there in between the feet.